darryl-h/v-rising-server/README.md

 - Resolution
   - Time on the server must be sycned (This is NOT the same as the Time Zone!) even a few seconds drift can cause the problem to manifest.
   - In general you should use `NTP` to sync time on the server and sync the server manually to start

+#### Problem Description: Can't keep VOIP enabled
+- Symptoms:
+  - The VOIP option (`Options` -> `Sound` -> `Use Voice Chat`) may be forced into an off state after you have set it it on
+  - In the client logs you may see `LoginSession: Invalid State - must be logged out to perform this operation.`
+- Resolution
+  - The Vivox account is not functioning correctly.
+You may want to create a new project.

 #### VOIP Logs
 Expected/Successful VOIP logs can be found in the [VOIP](#voip) log section.